-Beer is expected to remain the most significant alcoholic drinks category in Algeria over the forecast period, with sales being driven by its strong popularity amongst Algerian drinkers and its affordable prices.
-However, growth is expected to gradually slow due to rising category maturity, increasing competition coming from wine and the expected declining purchasing power of Algerian consumers as a result of growing inflation and ongoing economy hardship.
+Beer is expected to remain the most significant alcoholic drinks category in Algeria over the forecast period.
+Growth will be driven by its strong popularity among Algerian drinkers and its affordable prices.

-The off-trade channel is projected to continue dominating beer distribution due to the ongoing restrictions to the sale of alcohol and the social taboo about drinking in public in a Muslim country like Algeria.
-The expected declining disposable income levels driven by the ongoing economic downturn will further push people to consume beer off-trade as it is much cheaper than in the on-trade channel.
+The off-trade channel is expected to continue dominating beer distribution in volume terms due to the ongoing restrictions to the sale of alcohol and the social taboo about drinking in public in a Muslim country like Algeria.
+Expected ongoing declining disposable income levels, driven by the economic crisis, will further push people to consume beer in the off-trade as it is much cheaper than in the on-trade.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).